awesto/django-shop/docs/howto/how-to-interact-with-the-cart.rst

 ===============================

-Interacting with the cart is most probably one of the single most important thing shop implementors will want to do: adding products to it, changing quantities...
+Interacting with the cart is most probably one of the single most important thing shop implementers will want to do: adding products to it, changing quantities...

 There are roughly two different ways to interact with the cart: through Ajax, or